 |

-run_stream() + stream_listener(); token
+run_stream() + stream_listener(); one-shot

-streaming for single string fields, status events per pipeline step |
+status events per pipeline step |

 | Usage tracking | track_usage |